-Physical dependence on Percocet can be a major factor in deterring an individual from getting off of the drug, as the withdrawal symptoms are often uncomfortable and excruciating enough to lead to an individual continuing to use, just to avoid these symptoms.
+Physical dependence on Percocet can be a significant factor in deterring an individual from getting off of the drug, as the withdrawal symptoms are often uncomfortable and excruciating enough to lead to an individual continuing to use the drug to avoid these symptoms.

 Psychological Addiction to Percocet

-Despite the unpleasant physical withdrawal symptoms associated with Percocet use, the psychological addiction is what is actually damaging and leads to the bizarre behaviors often exhibited by Percocet addicts.
+Despite the unpleasant physical withdrawal symptoms associated with Percocet use, the mental addiction is what is damaging and leads to the bizarre behaviors often exhibited by Percocet addicts.

-When an individual becomes addicted to Percocet, he or she feels a need to take the drug, and without it, experiences feelings of depression, anxiety, hostility, and intense cravings for more.
-When the brain receives abnormally high amounts of dopamine resulting from Percocet use, the brain responds by reducing the amount of dopamine that is naturally produced.
+When an individual becomes addicted to Percocet, he or she feels a need to take the drug.
+He or she experiences feelings of depression, anxiety, hostility, and intense cravings for more.
+When the brain receives abnormally high amounts of dopamine resulting from Percocet use, the brain responds by reducing the amount of dopamine that the brain produces naturally.
 When this happens, the only way for an individual to experience the euphoria, sense of well-being, satisfaction, and pleasure associated with Percocet use, is to use more.
 Over time, nothing else fills the void of reduced dopamine production other than Percocet, which is why addicts “need” the drug to feel normal.